ComedicChimera/chai-lang.dev/static/html/spec.md

 All primitive types that can only hold a "finite" set of a values can experience both underflow and overflow.
 These types will **not** throw any form of error when said events occur; it is the responsibility of the programmer to check for, prevent, and handle these edge cases where applicable.

+All reference to coercion and casting in this section, refer exclusively to coercion and casting between primitive types.
+More complex types such as interfaces and type classes do **not** apply here.

 ### <a name="3-byte-types"></a> Byte Types

 A byte type is simplest type in Whirlwind.
 It represents a single byte of data with no particular type.